roadrunner-server/roadrunner-docs/docs/en/customization/embedding.md

 rr, err := roadrunner.NewRR(".rr.yaml", overrides, plugins)
 ```

 Here we use the default list of plugins.
-The same list of plugin you would get if you were to run `rr serve` with a stock roadrunner binary.
+The same list of plugin you would get if you were to run `rr serve` with a
+stock roadrunner binary.

-You can however chose only the plugins you want and add your own private plugins as well:
+You can however choose only the plugins you want and add your own private plugins as well:

 ```go
 overrides := []string{